realworldocaml/book/en/02-guided-tour.md

 within which the new variable can be used.

-Options are important because they are the standard way in OCaml to encode a value that might not be there.
+Options are important because they are the standard way in OCaml to encode a value that might not be there --- there's no such thing as a `NullPointerException` in OCaml.
 This is different from most other languages, including Java and C#, where most if not all datatypes are _nullable_, meaning that, whatever their type is, any given value also contains the possibility of being a null value.
 In such languages, null is lurking everywhere.

 In OCaml, however, nulls are explicit.
 A value of type `string * string` always actually contains two well-defined values of type